feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 **Ask why.**

 Why does this script fix that problem?
 What is the cause of the problem?
-How does this thing fixes that?
+How does this thing fix that?

 Sometimes its just some bad config or misuse and you can fix the problem on its roots.
 If it is not the case, you'll learn something new, which